You’re going to be in your skin your whole life

 - Skin is covered in lipids or oils, which help to keep it soft and supple; astringent products such as soap and detergents can strip these lipids.

 - Melanocytes are the cells responsible for producing and distributing melanin around the body.
-We have roughly 60,000 melanocytes in our body, but it is not the colour of our skin that dictates the quantity of melanocytes, it is actually to do with the activity of these cells around the body.
+We have roughly 60,000 melanocytes in our body.
+Still, it is not the colour of our skin that dictates the number of melanocytes; it is actually to do with the activity of these cells around the body.

 - Roughly 1 in 100,000 people suffer from the condition albinism, which is due to a lack of melanocytes.